top of page

 Hannah Bio Picture.jpg

 After nearly 8 years immersed in the junior high life, Hannah brings a special passion for the middle grades to our team.
-As a grade 8 Generalist teacher with the Grande Prairie Public School Division and a proud alum of the University of Alberta with a degree in Secondary Ed, she's truly an enthusiastic Jane of all trades!
+As a grade 8 Generalist and LST teacher with the Grande Prairie Public School Division and a proud alum of the University of Alberta with a degree in Secondary Ed, she's truly an enthusiastic Jane of all trades!

 Hannah's dedication to education goes beyond the classroom.
 She speaks about Universal Design for Learning with unmatched fervor, coaches basketball with skill and heart, and is always eager to share her wealth of knowledge.